julienherrero/awesome-list/README.md

 - [kirmanak/Mealient](https://github.com/kirmanak/Mealient) - An Android client for a self-hosted recipe manager Mealie.
 - [kishandonga/EasyPrefs](https://github.com/kishandonga/EasyPrefs) - EasyPrefs is a wrapper on the android shared preferences, also it will need only one-time initialization and used in the whole project without context, it supports encryption and decryption with extended APIs.
 - [kiwicom/orbit-compose](https://github.com/kiwicom/orbit-compose) - Android Jetpack Compose components of open-source Orbit design system by Kiwi.com.
-- [kizitonwose/Calendar](https://github.com/kizitonwose/Calendar) - A highly customizable calendar view and compose library for Android.
+- [kizitonwose/Calendar](https://github.com/kizitonwose/Calendar) - A highly customizable calendar view and compose library for Android and Kotlin Multiplatform.
 - [klogging/klogging](https://github.com/klogging/klogging) - Kotlin logging library with structured logging and coroutines support
 - [kojofosu/PasswordValidationView](https://github.com/kojofosu/PasswordValidationView) - Android UI component to validate passwords.
 - [kojofosu/Quantitizer](https://github.com/kojofosu/Quantitizer) - :sparkles: A quantity stepper for android projects